oleander/Torrents/README.md

 ## How to use it in a rails 3 project

 Add `gem 'torrents'` to your Gemfile and run `bundle`.

-## How to help

-- Start by copying the project or make your own branch.
-- Navigate to the root path of the project and run `bundle`.
-- Start by running all tests using rspec, `autotest`.
-- Implement your own code, write some tests, commit and do a pull request.

 ## Requirements